-The Dynamic model is a Gaussian Mixture Model in DCT-space-time domain.
+The Dynamic model is a Gaussian Mixture Model in DCT-space-time domain [7].
 Instead of modelling just a single image (keyframe) we model a one-second video sequence around the keyframe as a single entity.
 The dynamic model is an extension of the static model, the sampling process is very similar.
 We take 29 frames around the keyframe and cut them in distinct blocks of 8 by 8 pixels.
 Each block is then described by its DCT coefficients, its x and y position in the image plane and its position in time (normalised between 0 and 1).
 Given this setup, the static model can be seen as a special case of the dynamic model where the temporal feature takes a fixed value of 0.5.
 The intuitive explanation in this case is: we do not know what is happening before and after the central time moment matching the keyframe.

 The number of samples for training the dynamic model is much larger than for the static model (i.e. 29 times as large).
-The training process remains the same: feature vectors are fed to the EM algorithm to find the parameters $\mu_c$ , $\Sigma_c$ , and $P(C_c)$ .
-We use diagonal covariance matrices $(\Sigma_c)$ , this means the components are aligned to the axes, thus we cannot capture all temporal information, but we do capture the appearance and disappearance of objects.
-Figures 1 shows an example video sequence and a visualisation of the resulting model.
+The training process remains the same: feature vectors are fed to the EM algorithm to find the parameters μ_c , Σ_c , and $P(C_c)$.
+Because we use diagonal covariance matrices (Σ_c) , the components are aligned to the axes.
+The resulting models capture the appearance and disappearance of objects, but not all temporal information.
+Figure 1 shows an example video sequence and a visualisation of the resulting model.
 It is easy to see how well the model fits the data, the tree in the top left corner is only visible at the beginning of the sequence.
 The corresponding component in the model also disappears at about t = 0.5 In other words, the GMM captures the disappearing of the tree.
-This effect is impossible to be captured from the static model where time is not taking into account.
+This effect is impossible to be captured from the static model where time is not taken into account.